GeoBigData/gbdx-training/task_to_platform.md

 - data storage and processing occurs in AWS
 - platform orchestrates movement and processing of data within AWS
 - by placing your algorithm within a Docker and registering the image on Docker Hub, the platform is able to retrieve, build, and execute your algorithm within the Workflow system
-- you can then process data in concert with other data and algorithms to execute an entire workflow
+- you can then process data in concert with other data and algorithms to execute an entire Workflow

 ## write and test algorithm that processes locally
 - write and test a script locally